 “Oh yes, she was waving and yelling to get your attention.”

 What did she wear?”

 “Wear?”
-Ava had to think hard.
 The woman’s rapid movement to get Joseph’s attention held her memory.
 “Well, it was a shawl.
 It looked like it had many colors on it.”
-The colors seemed to spring into her thoughts, “Oh yes, it held primarily the colors of orange and turquoise.”
+The colors seemed to spring into her thoughts.
+“Oh yes, it held primarily the colors of orange and turquoise.”

 Joseph took a deep breath, “Have you ever seen her before?”

-Joseph heaved another breath as though he labored for the explanation.
+Joseph took another breath as though he labored for the explanation.
 “The woman may be a ghost.”

 “Oh really, Joe.
 She looked a little too pretty to be a ghost.”